UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 With a simple click or stroke on the referring image, the model is able to segment the objects with similar semantics on the target images.
 ![example](assets/ref_seg.png?raw=true)

 SEEM understands the spatial relationship very well.
 Look at the three zebras!
-The segmented zebras have similar positions with the referred zeras.
-For example, when the left most zebra is referred on the upper row, the left most zebra on the bottom row is segmented.
+The segmented zebras have similar positions with the referred zebras.
+For example, when the leftmost zebra is referred on the upper row, the leftmost zebra on the bottom row is segmented.
 ![example](assets/spatial_relation.png?raw=true)

 SEEM understands the oil pastel paintings painted by :chipmunk: